reneradoi/kubernetes_operator_demo/README.md

 *on update*
 - check the diff
 - if a column was removed or changed: log an error and abort the update
-- if a column was added: connect to the database and update the table structure
+- if a column was added, table name or primary key was changed: connect to the database and update the table structure
 - update the status in the resource

 *on delete*